Ability to Benefit (ATB) Test

 After completing the test

-Students will receive test scores immediately after finishing the test:
+Students will receive test scores after finishing the test:

-• Students that pass the test should check with the Bursar’s Office and/or Financial Aid Office to confirm grant/scholarship award disbursement or email TAP@bmcc.cuny.edu.
+• Students that pass the test should check with the Bursar’s Office and/or Financial Aid Office to confirm financial aid award disbursement or email TAP@bmcc.cuny.edu.

-• Students that do not pass the test will be notified of their retest eligibility by an ATB advisor based on the retest rules.
-Email ATB@bmcc.cuny.edu for any questions.
+• Students that do not pass the test will be notified via email by the Testing Office of their retest eligibility based on these retest rules.

 • What does my score mean?

-• Send a copy of my score report to another school outside of CUNY by following these steps.
-If the school you wish to send scores to is not listed in the ‘institution(s)’ dropdown menu for the score share function, then contact us for assistance at Testing@bmcc.cuny.edu.
+• Follow these steps to request/share a copy of my score report using the Accuplacer student portal.
+To find your test results select: City University of New York-Central for the student institution.
+If the school you wish to send a copy of your scores is not listed in the share individual score report ‘institution(s)’ dropdown menu, then contact us for assistance at Testing@bmcc.cuny.edu.

 Office of Testing